GQYXYH/realpen/README.md

 Furthermore, instead of using subclasses the behavior (observation, reward function, etc.) of an environment can be overwritten with wrapper which should work with most hardware classes and simulated classes (the version where a wrapper does not work should be obvious).
 Wrapper can be found in _wrapper.py_.
 Reward functions for this are provided in _rl_reward_functions.py_.

-## Extras
+## Extras (Internal Lab Equipment of DSME)
-To change the dynamics of the system, additional weights can be applied (currently not at DSME).
+To change the dynamics of the system, additional weights can be applied.
 A setup to to change the orientation of the whole Qube is also available.
-Both extras are available at MPI in Tuebingen or Stuttgart.

 ## Contribution
 If you contribute to this repository (this means if you change and want to push something which can affect other projects), you should prepare your contribution correctly: